What is a Sales Report for Media Companies?

 You can find hundreds of additional examples here

-The typical users of this type of consolidation report are: Controllers and Accountants.
+The typical users of this type of report are: Executives, VP of Sales, Sales Managers, Budget Managers.

-Other Consolidation reports Often Used in Conjunction with Intercompany Matching Reports
+Other Reports Often Used in Conjunction with Consolidated Media Sales Reports

 Where Does the Data for Analysis Originate From?